mabdusshakur/Laravel-11-Inventory-React/README.md

 -   Run `php artisan serve` to start the test server
 -   Run `npm run dev` to compile the assets as for development

-This is the same project done on blade but now its on React.
+**_ This is the same project done on blade but now its on React._**

-You can find the project at this GitHub repository: [Laravel-11-Inventory- Blade version](https://github.com/mabdusshakur/Laravel-11-Inventory)
+-   You can find the project at this GitHub repository: [Laravel-11-Inventory- Blade version](https://github.com/mabdusshakur/Laravel-11-Inventory)

+## Change Log

+-   Added axios interceptor to handle 401 (unauthorized) error globally